Ngora High School

 Ngora High School is a secondary boarding school for boys and girls in the Ngora institutional complex, Ngora District, Uganda.
 As of 2015, the school had 1357 students enrolled in class.
 It is one of the oldest educational establishments in Uganda, founded in 1914 by Anglican missionaries.
-Ngora High school provides a wide variety of classes at both O and A levels.
-It is one of the most academically distinguished schools in the region.
+It provides a wide variety of classes at both O and A levels.

 Purpose

-The school's mission is to inculcate in its students a strict moral conscience and the values of commitment, competence, responsibility, discipline, truthfulness, self-motivation, and respect.
-The school motto is "Iponesio Ka Akukuranut", meaning "Discipline and Hard Work."
+The school motto is "Iponesio Ka Akukuranut", meaning "Discipline and Hard Work".

 History

 Ngora High School was founded on July 13, 1914, by the Anglican Church of Uganda to educate high-minded professionals.
 It recently celebrated its 100-year anniversary.
 The Archbishop of the Church of Uganda, Stanley Ntagali, led prayers at the celebrations attended by Education, Science, Technology and Sports minister Jessica Alupo.
 Also in attendance was Minister Without Portfolio Richard Todwong, who represented his excellence Yoweri Museveni, president of Uganda.